HyejunShin/LaVIN/README.md

 > Also, by dropping more nodes (as the dropout probability increases) the training time should also be reduced since there are less nodes during training

-To achieve this, we implemented teh following new hyper-parameters:
+To achieve this, we implemented the following new hyper-parameters:
 - dropout_prob : the initial dropout probability (range 0-1)
 - dropout_lim : the limit set for the dropout probability.
 Once this limit is reached, the dropout probability is no longer modified.
 - dropout_var : the dropout variability factor.
 This factor controls how the dropout probability is changed after every layer.
 Formally described as: